michelesr/thesis/src/ci.md

 ## Overview

-Continuous Integration is a software development practice where members of a team integrate their work frequently: usually each person integrates at least daily, leading to multiple integrations per day.
+Continuous Integration is a software development practice where members of a team integrate their work frequently: each person integrates at least daily, leading to multiple integrations per day.
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible @martinfowler-ci.
 This approach is the opposite of Deferred